horstjens/internationalopenmagazine/content/podcast/2016-01-07-internationalopenpodcast_episode_002.md

   * <nc-ts>0:49:37</nc-ts> talk: open alternatives to social networks.
 Too many fragmented, incompatible networks.
 "The federation" - interconnected social networks.
   * <nc-ts>0:51:56</nc-ts> 32c3 talk about [social graphs](https://en.wikipedia.org/wiki/Social_graph): the russian tsarist secret police used social graphs. **Note: we recorded another session at the last day ov 32c3 but it somehow is missing**
   * <nc-ts>0:54:04</nc-ts> social engeneering: fre seats in the first row
+  * <nc-ts>0:54:31</nc-ts> 32c3 last day: zombie day
-  * <nc-ts>0:54:31</nc-ts> **INTERVIEW**: Phillip, a 32c3 first-time visitor from the Netherlands.
+  * <nc-ts>1:06:20</nc-ts> **INTERVIEW**: Phillip, a 32c3 first-time visitor from the Netherlands.
 Compare with Defcon in Las Vegas.
 Talk about net_neutrality in Europe from Thomas Lohninger.
 Keynote.
 Stasi.
-  * <nc-ts>0:57:28</nc-ts> **INTERVIEW**: Comic artist *[Pantalon](http://pantalon.tv)* about drawing comics at the 32c3 comic assembly table.
+  * <nc-ts>1:18:28</nc-ts> **INTERVIEW**: Comic artist *[Pantalon](http://pantalon.tv)* about drawing comics at the 32c3 comic assembly table.
 About watching talks online while sitting in a talk and joining a party inside a party in the 32ce lounge.
 Pantalon talks about his work-life, his art and doing art for relaxation and fun.

 Extra content, not included in this podcast: